-Desperation or Grace?
-You Decide
+Desperation or grace?
+You decide

-So many times, I’ve felt desperate for something to happen that I inevitably pushed my desired result way.
+So many times, I’ve felt desperate for something to happen that I inevitably pushed my desired result away.

 For instance, early in my marriage, I wanted my husband to become my be-all end-all, like the perfect boyfriend in my favorite books.
 I wanted him to fill the broken gaps in my heart so I could breathe again after giving up my baby girl for adoption.
 Because I came on so strong and got angry when I discovered he wasn’t designed to fulfill that roll, I nearly drop kicked him from my life.